adammish/adammish-web/src/site/blog/braver.md

 date: 2020-03-02
 ---

-Coding has made me braver

-<!--more-->

 I've been coding professionally now for years, and was thinking about affects it has had on my life outside of work.
 One thing it has definitely done is made me braver.

+<!--more-->

 More willing to start when I don't know how something will end.
 More willing to start when I don't know exactly how I'll accomplish what I'm setting out to do.
 More willing to accept that whatever I'm working on might not work.
 Braver.